 How To Start A Medical Blog

-- First, you’ll need to choose a platform.
+- You’ll need to choose a platform.
 WordPress and Blogger are two popular choices for medical blogs.

 - Once you’ve selected a platform, you’ll need to choose a domain name and host your blog.